I am so ready for pie.

 I freaking love pork.
 Don’t you dare shame me about my pork eating habits.

 Y’all, food is hard.
 It’s so, so hard.
 Fostering a healthy relationship with food is incredibly difficult, and it’s something you have to work at constantly.
 It’s a practice.
 And it’s often something that needs continual support and coaching, because these negative messages are all around us, all the time.
 Especially this time of year.

 Listen, I’m not saying you should eat everything in sight for the next five days.
 But you know what you should do?
 Allow yourself to enjoy the foods and drinks that give you joy and pleasure without forcing yourself to somehow “cancel them out” with exercise.
 And then move on with your life.

 Because food is fuel.
 And exercise is not punishment.

 More insights like this, on holiday weeks and every week, right here.
 And if you struggle with this conversation?
 Let’s have more of it.
-Email me anytime, or check out my comprehensive fitness coaching for more info.
+Email me anytime, or check out Fitness Unraveled for personalized support in this practice.